elchs/LetoDBf/Readme.txt

  Like a PUBLIC variable is for an application, this is something alike a public variable to all the connections/ applications/ and the server itself to exchange/ access/ modify content of that.
- The variables can be 'group-ed' into groups of variables, as example a group of variables used by one specicfic application, or a group of variables only for the server itself.
+ The variables can be 'group-ed' into groups of variables, as example a group of variables used by one specific application, or a group of variables only for the server itself.

       LETO_VARSET( cGroupName, cVarName, xValue [, nFlags [, @xRetValue]] )
                                                                ==> lSuccess